cabo/deref-id/draft-bormann-t2trg-deref-id.md

-A reference to the place where registrations for these items are managed is certainly desirable, however, the implications on the management of fragment identifiers in the HTML documents the IANA generates are an example for the increased complexity dereferenceable identifiers may place on the owners of the URI space used.
+A reference to the place where registrations for these items are managed is certainly desirable, however, the implications on the management of fragment identifiers in the HTML documents that IANA generates from registration information are an example for the increased complexity dereferenceable identifiers may place on the owners of the URI space employed.

 MORE EXAMPLES
 -------------

-There are a lot of examples in published RFCs; add them to this document.
+There are a lot more examples in published RFCs; add them to this document.

 Pitfalls
 ========